AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Parabolic SAR
 ### Description
-Developed by Welles Wilder, the Parabolic SAR refers to a price and time-based trading system.
-Wilder called this the "Parabolic Time/Price System."
-SAR stands for "stop and reverse," which is the actual indicator used in the system. **SAR trails price as the trend extends over time.** The indicator is below prices when prices are rising and above prices when prices are falling.
-In this regard, the indicator stops and reverses when the price trend reverses and breaks above or below the indicator.
+Welles Wilder came up with the Parabolic SAR, which denotes a price and time-based trading system.
+Wilder named this the "Parabolic Time/Price System."
+SAR signifies "stop and reverse," which is the name of the actual indicator used in his system, where **SAR trails price as the trend extends over time**.
+When prices are rising, the indicator is below them, and when prices are falling, it is above them.
+Therefore the indicator stops and reverses when the price trend reverses and breaks either above or below the indicator.

-Wilder introduced the Parabolic Time/Price System in his 1978 book, *New Concepts in Technical Trading Systems*.
-This book also includes RSI, Average True Range (ATR), and the Directional Movement Concept (ADX).
-Despite being developed before the computer age, Wilder's indicators have stood the test of time and remain extremely popular.
+Wilder used his new book, New Concepts in Technical Trading Systems, to introduce the Parabolic Time/Price System in 1978.
+The book also discusses RSI, Average True Range, and the Directional Movement Concept (ADX).
+Although they were created before the computer age, Wilder's indicators function equally well today and have a high reputation.

-SAR follows price and can be considered a trend-following indicator.
-Once a downtrend reverses and starts up, SAR follows prices like a trailing stop.
-The stop continuously rises as long as the uptrend remains in place.
-In other words, SAR never decreases in an uptrend and continuously protects profits as prices advance.
-The indicator acts as a guard against the propensity to lower a stop-loss.
-Once price stops rising and reverses below SAR, a downtrend starts and SAR is above the price.
-SAR follows prices lower like a trailing stop.
-The stop continuously falls as long as the downtrend extends.
-Because SAR never rises in a downtrend, it continuously protects profits on short positions.
-(Source: Stockcharts.com)
+SAR follows the price, and can be considered a trend-following indicator.
+If a downtrend reverses and starts up, SAR follows the prices just like a trailing stop.
+This stop continues to rise so long as the uptrend remains intact, which means that the SAR never decreases in an uptrend and is always protecting profits as prices move forwards.
+Once the price stops rising and reverses below SAR, a downtrend starts and SAR is above the price.
+SAR follows prices lower like a trailing stop, as mentioned before.
+The stop continuously falls as long as the downtrend continues to exist.
+Due to the fact that SAR never rises in a downtrend, it always protects profits on short positions.

 ### Further information
 VTAD: <http://vtadwiki.vtad.de/index.php/Parabolic\_SAR>